 Why?
-Well, consider a residential construction firm that designs and builds a couple’s retirement home.
-Does that firm walk away from that couple forever?
-No, they stay in touch — maybe fix a leaky faucet or stuck cabinet drawer for free.
-You see, that happy couple is going to talk to their friends about the great experience they had building their new home.
-And at some point, an impressed friend is going to hire that same company to build or renovate their own home.
+Well, consider an investment banker who sells a business for a retiring owner.
+Is that the last opportunity with that client?
+Probably.
+Should that firm walk away from that client forever?
+No, they should stay in touch.
+You see, that former CEO is going to talk to her friends about the experience.
+And at some point, an impressed friend is going to consider that same firm to represent him when he sells his business.

 Mapping Your Touch Points

 Every phase in the B2B buyer’s journey is connected to others.
 So you need to be able to step back and see how it all works.
 That’s where the journey map comes in.
 Begin by identifying how and when your firm interacts with clients during each stage.
 Then note these touch points on your map.

 What does an actual buyer journey map look like?
 It can take a range of forms — from a highly visual infographic to a spreadsheet to a basic Word document.
 The tool you choose matters less than the quality of the data that goes into it.
 The goal is to recognize the critical decision points (see illustration above) where buyers will either hire you or take another avenue.
 Only then can you see how you can meet their expectations and tip the scale in your favor.

 At Hinge, we work with a wide range of data to map out a client’s entire buyer journey.
 To understand the pre-client phase we conduct interviews with prospects in the marketplace, as well as the “got-aways” who ended up selecting another firm.
 That way we learn what prospects want out of a service provider.